LeoHsiao1/pyexiv2/MoreDetails.md

 # More Details

+- Supports Unicode characters that contained in image paths and metadata.
 - pyexiv2 is not thread-safe, because some global variables are used to store data.

 ## About read_*()